 Backup and disaster recovery (DR) solutions benefit from HCI’s ease of scalability and administration.
 HCI supports VM replication within or between HCI clusters and, depending on the product, may include failover and other DR features as part of the software.
 With HCI, IT can use low-cost, standard x86 hardware with support for replication and rapid recovery.
 Production environments are replicated to the VM on the HCI appliance and can be failed over or back nearly instantaneously.
 The DR environment can reside on an HCI appliance or software stack at a remote data center or colocation facility, or in the cloud on a private HCI environment or using HCI-as-a-service.

 Edge computing enables organizations to conserve network bandwidth and decrease latency by moving content and computing power closer to end users.
 HCI provides a preconfigured, integrated package of hardware and software that is easy to deploy and scale.
 IT can manage HCI nodes at the edge remotely, without requiring them to visit each location.
-Because HCI is a preconfigured package, it does not require an IT specialist to maintain.
+Because HCI is a preconfigured package, it does not require an IT specialist to maintain it.

 Remote office and branch office (ROBO)